arista-channel/acws/docs/lab/access.md

-# Lab Access
+# Campus Lab Overview

-Welcome to the Arista Campus ATD Workshop!

-## Labs

-As part of this workshop, you will be configuring and interacting with Arista's campus ecosystem.
-Each pod contains:
+You've made it, now what?
+Well, you and a room full of other engineers are sitting in front of a series of access pods.
+These Arista switches, while small, run the same Arista EOS images as our 1700lb 16 slot chassis.

+Get familiar with your fellow student, you will be working together to configure the pod in front of you.
+In total there are:

+- [x] 2 x Students assigned per pod
 - [x] 12 x Arista Campus Pods
-- [x] 2 x Students assigned per pod

 ## Topology